omaray/usability/dotnet/DotNetReadMe.md

 ## Example Applications

-- [getting-started-dotnet] - A sample and [tutorial] that demonstrates how to build a complete web application using Cloud Datastore, Cloud Storage, and Cloud Pub/Sub and deploy it to Google App Engine or Google Compute Engine.
+* [getting-started-dotnet] - A sample and [tutorial] that demonstrates how to build a complete web application using Cloud Datastore, Cloud Storage, and Cloud Pub/Sub and deploy it to Google App Engine or Google Compute Engine.
+* [demos] - Sample code showing how to use several of the APIs supported by this library.
-- Other Examples...
+* Other Examples...

 ## Authentication